mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 The following, set with your AWS and MongoDB cluster information

 AWS_SERVER_PUBLIC_KEY

 AWS_SERVER_SECRET_KEY

 MONGODB_CONNECTION_STRING

 MONGODB_DB // Database name

 MONGODB_DB_KB_COLLECTION // Collection in the above DB in which the vehicle kb data is stored.

 MONGODB_DB_EMBEDDING_COLLECTION // Collection in the above DB in which embeddings are stored.

 ATLAS_VECTOR_SEARCH_INDEX_NAME

-Finally run [generate_embeddings.py](./aws/bedrock/generate_embeddings.py) to generate embeddings.
+Finally run [generate_embeddings.py](./1-genererate-embeddings/bedrock/generate_embeddings.py) to generate embeddings.

-## 4. Set up index in Atlas Vector Search
+## 4. Set up the index in Atlas Vector Search

-Open up Atlas, go to your project and to Atlas Search and create an index on your cluster following the steps at [Create an Atlas Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#create-an-atlas-vector-search-index)
+Open up Atlas, go to your project and Atlas Search, and create an index on your cluster following the steps at [Create an Atlas Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#create-an-atlas-vector-search-index)

-Use following for the index definition and save it.
+Use the following for the index definition and save it.

 ```json
 {